Why Enroll in the CARE Program?

 The Best of Both Worlds

-In addition to identifying potential major programs or career fields, you may complete your class schedule by enrolling in courses that meet the University graduation requirements of Communication Competence, Scientific Understanding, Quantitative Skills, Cultural Enrichment, and Social Awareness.
+In addition to identifying potential major programs or career fields, you may complete your class schedule by enrolling in courses that meet the University graduation requirements of Collaboration, Communication, Culture, Diversity, Natural Sciences, Problem Solving, Quantitative Literacy, and Self and Society.
 Every effort is made to help you select required courses that will support your subsequent work in the major field.